c0desta/sre-principles/docs/index.md

 # Welcome to the SRE Principles Guide

-This site is a living collection of Site Reliability Engineering (SRE) best practices, built from over eight years of hands-on experience in building and maintaining scalable, reliable, and efficient systems.
+This site is a living collection of Site Reliability Engineering (SRE) best practices, designed to be a practical resource for building and maintaining scalable, reliable, and efficient systems.

 ## Our Core Philosophy